 And it goes without saying that community diversity is often reduced in gated communities, both in terms of who lives there and who spends time in any parks or common areas.

-If a fellow resident has a party or is remodeling, you may find yourself waiting in line to access your own property.
-Or, you may wonder why your cleaning person is late in arriving to your home.
+If a fellow resident has a party or is remodeling, you could find yourself waiting in line to access your own property.
+Or, you might wonder why your cleaning person is late in arriving to your home.

-Also bear in mind that your guard (if any) is just a human being, and is unlikely to be armed or ready to respond to a serious threat beyond calling in police, fire, or other professional personnel.
+Also bear in mind that your guard (if any) is just a human being with limited authority.
+That guard is unlikely to be armed or ready to respond to a serious threat beyond calling in police, fire, or other professional personnel.

-At least you probably won't have to deal with many run-of-the mill door-bellers, trying to sell you newspapers.
+At least you probably won't have to deal with many run-of-the mill doorbell ringers, trying to sell you newspapers.